muchimi/JoystickGremlinEx/README.md

 4/12/24 - bug fixes (see release notes on issues resolved) 4/18/24 - adding range container and keyboard mapper EX (wip - may break!)

 Introduction
 ------------

 For general Joystick Gremlin documentation - consult https://whitemagic.github.io/JoystickGremlin/

-This custom version adds to release 13.3 of Gremlin:
+The EX version adds to release 13.3 of Gremlin:

 - Update to x64 bit from x32 bit
-- Update to Python 11.x (improved execution speed over Python 10)
+- Update to Python 12.x (improved execution speed over Python 10)
 - Update to QT6 UI framework
 - Improved stability when loading a plugin that has an error on load
-- Remote data control of another GremlinEx client on the local network
+- Remote data control of another GremlinEx client on the local network (this lets you send input from one box from hardware connected to a different box on the network) with low latency (typically 20ms or so)
-- OSC message handling (for touch screen support going to Gremlin via TouchOSC for example)
+- OSC message handling (for touch screen support going to Gremlin via TouchOSC for example) - this lets you implement "game glass" functionality easily while working around Windows' limitation with touch screen control surfaces on the same box
-- VjoyRemap plugin for control
+- VjoyRemap plugin for enhanced button/axis Vjoy mapping
-- MapToMouseEx plugin for enhanced mouse control
+- MapToMouseEx action plugin for enhanced mouse control
+- Range container for mapping axis ranges to actions easily
+- MapToKeyboardEx action plugin for enhanced keyboard control with separate make/break and delay functionality

 I suggest you make VjoyRemap the default action in the options panel as this plugin is what provides many enhancements over the default Remap plugin.
 Same for mouse output - MapToMouseEx provides enhanced options for the mouse macro functions.

 This said, the default plugins are all functional but they won't be aware of the new features in GremlinEx.

 # There be dragons ahead!